theambidextrousboy/evrythng-java-sdk/README.md

 ### Using the wrapper in your project

 To use the wrapper, just add the generated `.jar` file located in the `target/` directory to your Java project.

-# Extending the wrapper with Eclipse

-Simply import the project as a new Maven project (requires `m2eclipse` plugin, see <http://m2eclipse.sonatype.org/>).

-# Extending the wrapper with Netbeans

-Simply open the project by selecting its root folder.
-The Netbeans Maven plugin does the rest for you!

 # License